Extreme coefficients of multiplicity Tutte polynomials: Main results

 For a matroid $M=(X,rk)$ and $T\subseteq X$, the matroid on $X\setminus T$ with the rank function given by for $A\subseteq X\setminus T$, denoted by $M/T$, is called the \textit{contraction} of $T$ from $M$.

 A significant formula of the Tutte polynomial of matroids, called convolution formula, was given by Kook et al. in \cite{Kook}, which, in fact, was implicit by Etienne and Las Vergnas in \cite{Etienne}.
-Recently, a similar formula for multiplicity Tutte polynomials was obtained by Backman and Lenz in \cite{Backman}, which plays a crucial role in our forthcoming argument.
-When $\mathcal{M}=(X,rk,m)$ is a multiplicity matroid, we use $M$ to denote the matroid $(X,rk)$ conveniently.
+Recently, a similar formula for multiplicity Tutte polynomials was obtained by Backman and Lenz in \cite{Backman}, which plays a crucial role in our forthcoming arguments, and it was further generalized to universal arithmetic Tutte polynomials by Dupont et al. in \cite{DeConcini}.
+When $\mathcal{M}=(X,rk,m)$ is a multiplicity matroid, we use $M$ to denote the corresponding matroid $(X,rk)$.

 \begin{theorem}\emph{\cite{Backman}} Let $\mathcal{M}=(X,rk,m)$ be a multiplicity matroid.
 Then

 \end{theorem}

 For convenience, let $b_{i,j}$ denote the coefficient of $x^iy^j$ in $\mathfrak{M}_{\mathcal{M}}(x,y)$ for a multiplicity matroid $\mathcal{M}=(X,rk,m)$.
 In other words, we assume that